elastic/kibana/packages/elastic-apm-synthtrace/README.md

 ### CLI

 Via the CLI, you can run scenarios, either using a fixed time range or continuously generating data.
-Some examples are available in [`scenarios/`](https://github.com/elastic/kibana/blob/main/packages/elastic-apm-synthtrace/scenarios/).
+Scenarios are available in [`packages/elastic-apm-synthtrace/src/scenarios/`](https://github.com/elastic/kibana/blob/main/packages/elastic-apm-synthtrace/src/scenarios/).

 For live data ingestion: